 You may also choose to attend privately run classes in the area contact the Natural Childbirth Trust (NCT).

 Infant Feeding and Relationship Building

-We offer infant feeding and relationship building workshops on the 1st and 3rd Saturday of every month (excluding Bank Holiday weekends).
-It is held in the Parent Education Room on Level 4, Maternity Reception from 10am - 12noon.
-It is a drop-in workshop so there is no need to book in advance.
-You are welcome to attend.
+We offer infant feeding and relationship building workshops every Saturday of every month.
+These workshops are held in the Parent Education Room on Level 4, Maternity Reception from 10am - 12noon, room next to the lifts.
+They are drop-in workshop so there is no need to book in advance.

 Specialist antenatal clinics

 Most women experience a normal natural pregnancy and will only need midwife/GP care.
 For those women who have a more complex obstetric history we offer specialist clinics.
 Appointments will be arranged by your midwife based on the information you give at the booking appointment.